Building Three-Digit Numbers.

 • Students will be able to compose different three-digit numbers using the same digits, understanding that changing the place of a digit changes the value of the number.
 For instance, using 5, 4, and 3, students can form 543, 354, 435, etc.

-• Students will be able to use place value knowledge to build and manipulate numbers, rearranging digits to create new numbers, and understanding the value of each.
+• Students will be able to use place value knowledge to build and manipulate numbers, rearrange digits to create new numbers, and understand the value of each.

 • Students will explore how using the same digits in different positions creates new numbers, deepening their understanding of the place value system (e.g., 453 vs. 345).